Winter Courses

 Dr. Charles Chung - Coordinator

 PSL 7640 Cell and Molecular Physiology The goal of the course is to introduce you to different aspects of cell and molecular physiology, help you identify unanswered questions, to introduce methods and to train you in developing experimental approaches to unanswered problems.
 Prereq: PSL 7010 or IBS 7015 and consent of the instructor.
-Offered winter semester even years, 3 credits
+Offered winter semester odd years, 3 credits

 Dr. Paulo Caceres Puzzella - Coordinator